josh-barback/Beiwe/beiwetools/README.md

 #### Requirements
 Among the package requirements, the following are not in the Python Standard Library:

+* `holidays`
 * `pandas`
 * `pytz`
 * `seaborn`
+* `timezonefinder`

 #### Compatibility
 The modules in this package were written with the intention of preserving compatibility with previous versions of Python 3.
 For example, it is generally desirable to preserve key insertion order when reading JSON files into dictionaries.
 Since Python 3.6, dictionaries do preserve insertion order.
 However, for compatibility with previous versions, we use ordered dictionaries (`collections.OrderedDict`) instead.

-Note that sub-packages are currently collected in a [native namespace package](https://packaging.python.org/guides/packaging-namespace-packages/#native-namespace-packages), which is supported only by Python 3.3 and later.
+Note that sub-packages are currently collected in a [native namespace package](https://packaging.python.org/guides/packaging-namespace-packages/#native-namespace-packages).
+This structure is supported only by Python 3.3 and later.

 ___
 ## Overview <a name="overview"/>

 #### Beiwe Studies
-A *Beiwe study* corresponds to a collection of surveys and device settings.
+A **Beiwe study** corresponds to a collection of surveys and device settings.
 These study parameters determine the app's behavior when it is installed on a user's phone, including:

 * How and when surveys are delivered,
 * How often data are uploaded,
 * Which sensors are sampled for passive data collection.

-Each Beiwe user is assigned an alphanumeric string (a *user ID*), when he or she is registered in a study.
-Each Beiwe study is assigned both a hex-string identifier (*study ID*) and a human-readable name.
+Each Beiwe user is assigned an alphanumeric string (**user ID**), when he or she is registered in a study.
+Each Beiwe study is assigned both a hex-string identifier (**study ID**) and a human-readable name.

 Using the above identifiers, researchers can download raw user data from the Beiwe backend.
 This can be done manually (e.g. from `studies.beiwe.org`) or with tools from the `mano` package.

 #### Configuration Files <a name="configuration"/>
-The parameters of a Beiwe study can be exported to a *configuration file* in JSON format.
+The parameters of a Beiwe study can be exported to a **configuration file** in JSON format.
 Configuration file names may have the following format:

 ```
 The_Name_of_the_Study_surveys_and_settings.json